raphiniert-com/ra-data-postgrest/README.md

 ## License

-This data provider is licensed under the MIT License, and sponsored by [raphiniert.com](https://raphiniert.com).
+This data provider is licensed under the MIT License and sponsored by [raphiniert.com](https://raphiniert.com).